kipperbearart.etsy.com

 Claude Monet

 My love of drawing started a very early age and my mum tells me I was a habitual doodler even as a toddler.
 I've had lots of jobs over the years but I am never as happy when I can sit at my desk and make my thoughts come alive.
 In 2005 I was lucky enough to secure a postition in the BBC Props Department and ended up working there for 3 years.
-Thats me (pictured right) with the Trotter's van from the much loved British tv classic Only Fools and Horses.
-Below are various photos of the props department as it was in the 1960s up until I worked there in the early 2000s.
-As you can probably tell, most days I was rushed off my feet!
+Thats me (pictured right) with the Trotter's van from the much loved British tv classic Only Fools & Horses.
+Below is one of the many rubber chickens I was placed in charge of.

 .jpg)

-Portsmouth University Illustration Degree and the high cost of acrylics.
+Portsmouth University Illustration Degree and the high cost of acrylic paint.

-In 2005 after completing a Foundation Course at Fulham College I left the BBC to embark upon my University Degree in Illustration.
-I already had a National Diploma in Cartooning which put me in good stead for the 3 years work ahead of me and had been drawing portraits and caricatures for years but felt that I needed a professional qualification under my belt.
+In 2005 after completing a Foundation Course at Fulham College London I left my job as a props man BBC to embark upon a University Degree in Illustration.
+I already had a National Diploma in Cartooning an A'level in art and had also been making some money with a sideline in cartoons for years but felt that at the age of 32 a University Degree was really something that could hone my skills!

-The picture (right) shows the latter stages of a friendly protest held by fellow mature art student Gerald Hunter then aged 71 when in the summer of 2006 the price of acrylic paints hit the roof!
-So one bright Friday morning Gerald bravely decided to make his voice heard!
+The picture right shows the latter stages of a friendly protest over the price of acrylic paint, held by fellow mature art student Gerald Hunter then aged 71 in that glorious summer by the sea in 2006.

-Pictured (right) is Gerald in his studio with his lovely wife Rita who both recieved recieved 6 month suspended sentences for disturbing the peace and disorderly conduct.
-At a separate trial Rita was found guitly of assaulting a police officer and recieved a custodial sentence of 4 months.
-Sadly to this day the price of acyrlic paint continues to rise.
+Pictured right is Gerald in his studio with his lovely wife Rita whom both recieved recieved 6 month suspended sentences for disturbing the peace and disorderly conduct.
+At a separate trial Rita was found guilty of assaulting a police office and contempt of court for lewd remarks.
+She recieved a custodial sentence of 4 months.